 Completion of the course can lead to formal TAFE accreditation and open pathways to further TAFE and Higher Education programs.

-The below learning module, ‘Business Planning for PBCs’, is delivered by Damian Manassa from RMIT.
-It’s aimed at helping PBCs understand the fundamentals of business planning – how to develop financial, marketing and operational plans, along with understanding risks, SWOT and competitor analysis.
+The video below is a condensed version of the ‘Business Planning for PBCs’ module, delivered by Damian Manassa from RMIT.
+It is a free resource, aimed at helping PBCs understand the fundamentals of business planning – how to develop financial, marketing and operational plans, along with understanding risks, SWOT and competitor analysis.

 Hear from past NTOMT participants: